khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 Figma library updates are published by a [Figma maintainer][figma-maintainers], regardless of how minor.
 To support our [transparency value][handbook-transparency], follow these best practices:

 * Changes should be reviewed by another designer in a draft before a Maintainer adds it to the Pajamas UI Kit file.
-* Before closing the Globals file, changes should be published so other designs are aware of what’s been changed, and by whom.
+* Before closing the Pajamas UI Kit file, changes should be published so other designs are aware of what’s been changed, and by whom.
 * Use dashes to list items (no formatting options for the publish message field).

 ## Plugins